Emergency contraceptive: How does morning-after pill work?

 Side effects of emergency contraceptive pills

-Even though emergency contraceptive pills are relatively safe to use, they have mild side effects just like other drugs.
-They have side effects similar to that of the regular contraceptive.
+Even though emergency contraceptive pills are relatively safe to use, they have mild side effects, just like other drugs.
+They have side effects similar to those of regular contraceptives.

 Here are some side effects of morning-after pills:

-Couples are advised to practise family planning.
-In countries like Nigeria, people are given the freedom to give birth to as many as possible, but it will be best if people give birth to only the number of children they can take care of.
+Couples are advised to practice family planning.
+In countries like Nigeria, people are given the freedom to give birth to as many children as possible, but it will be best if they give birth to only the number of children they can take care of.

-It has been a matter of concern that even the Director-General of the National Agency for Food and Drug Administration Agency (NAFDAC), Prof Mojisola Adedeye urged Nigerians to practise family planning.
+It has been a matter of concern that even the Director-General of the National Agency for Food and Drug Administration (NAFDAC), Prof Mojisola Adedeye, urged Nigerians to practice family planning.

-Morning-after pills can go a long way to help prevent conception as it serves as a backup plan when the conventional birth control method fails or isn't properly used.
+Morning-after pills can go a long way to helping prevent conception, as they serve as a backup plan when the conventional birth control method fails or isn't properly used.